 H. Song, J. Jung

-We're embarking on an ambitious project to create digital twin cities across the U.S., with funding from the National Geospatial-Intelligence Agency (NGA)!
-These virtual replicas will serve a crucial role in innovative studies aimed at promoting urban equity and resilience.
+Our team embarked on an ambitious project to create digital twin cities across the U.S., with funding from the National Geospatial-Intelligence Agency (NGA)!
+These virtual replicas serve a crucial role in innovative studies aimed at promoting urban equity and resilience.
 A 3D land cover map would be one of the foundational layers for the twins.

 H. Song, G. Cervini, J. Jung